raygun101/MarkupKit/README.md

 This property represents the amount of spacing between successive subviews.
 For row views, this refers to the horizontal space between subelements; for column views, it refers to the vertical space between subviews.

 Subviews are always pinned along the box view's primary axis (horizontal for row views and vertical for column views).
-This ensures that there is no ambiguity regarding a subview's placement and allows the autolayout system to correctly calculate the view's size and position.
+This ensures that there is no ambiguity regarding a subview's placement and allows the auto layout system to correctly calculate the view's size and position.

 See _LMBoxView.h_ for more information.